clyde14/BeaconSocialApp/README.md

 Author: Chrissy Clyde
 Description: A social networking app.

+To run tests:
+1. Start the rails server on port 8000 with "ruby bin\rails server -p 8000"
+2. In another command shell, run "bundle exec cucumber"

 ===========================================================================

 This README would normally document whatever steps are necessary to get the